buggcy/hrm-client-v2/README.md

    npm ci
    ```

-   Using `npm ci` helps ensure that your package versions match those in `package-lock.json`, providing a more consistent installation process.
+   Using `npm ci` helps ensure that your package versions match those in `package-lock.json`, providing a more consistent installation process

 3. **Start the application in development mode:**